 Facemasks & Sourdough

-And if you're making pleated rectangular masks, here's a design for a simple to make (cardboard and duct tape) pleating tool that just might speed you up.
+And if you're making pleated rectangular masks, here's a design for a simple-to-make (cardboard and tape) pleating tool that just might speed you up.

 and my No-Waste Procedure for maintaining and using a sourdough starter.

 Hill Forge is a teaching smithy located in Waltham, Massachusetts.